subract/subract.github.io/content/posts/dashy/index.md

 Above: screenshot of Dashy’s [official demo instance](https://demo.dashy.to/)

 A quick primer: Dashy's an "open source, highly customizable, easy to use, privacy-respecting dashboard app."
-Dashy provides an extensive set of features for its purpose, including status monitoring, widgets, customizable layouts, most importantly for our discussion today, **authentication**.
+Dashy provides an extensive set of features for its purpose, including status monitoring, widgets, customizable layouts, and most importantly for our discussion today, **authentication**.

 On Dashy's [main README](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/README.md#authentication-), it claims the following: